rsdoiel/antenna/archives/2025/snapshots_2025.23.md

 date: 2025-06-10, from: Michael Tsai

-Apple (Apple Design, Hacker News, Slashdot): Apple today previewed a beautiful new software design that makes apps and system experiences more expressive and delightful while being instantly familiar.
+Apple (Apple Design, Hacker News, MacRumors, Slashdot): Apple today previewed a beautiful new software design that makes apps and system experiences more expressive and delightful while being instantly familiar.
 It&#8217;s crafted with a new material called Liquid Glass.
-This translucent material reflects and refracts its surroundings, while dynamically transforming to help bring greater focus to content, [&#8230;]
+This translucent material reflects and refracts its surroundings, while dynamically transforming to help bring greater focus to [&#8230;]

 <br>